HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     ```
     dxclient livesync push-wcm-design-library -dxUsername <dxUsername> -dxPassword <dxPassword> -dxPort <dxPort> -dxProtocol <dxProtocol> -hostname <hostname> -contenthandlerPath <contenthandlerPath> -wcmLibraryPath <wcmLibraryPath> -wcmLibraryName <wcmLibraryName>
     ```
- Note that the parameters for LiveSync Push WCM Design Library command are case-sensitive.
-The feature only allows the following special characters for the file name, folder name, and library name : $, -,  _,  !, ( ).
-All special characters are allowed inside the HTML components content.

 ## Limitations and Troubleshooting